F-Stack/f-stack/dpdk/doc/guides/cryptodevs/scheduler.rst

    Cryptodev Scheduler Overview

-The Cryptodev Scheduler PMD library (**librte_pmd_crypto_scheduler**) acts as a software crypto PMD and shares the same API provided by librte_cryptodev.
+The Cryptodev Scheduler PMD library (**librte_crypto_scheduler**) acts as a software crypto PMD and shares the same API provided by librte_cryptodev.
-The PMD supports attaching multiple crypto PMDs, software or hardware, as slaves, and distributes the crypto workload to them with certain behavior.
+The PMD supports attaching multiple crypto PMDs, software or hardware, as workers, and distributes the crypto workload to them with certain behavior.
 The behaviors are categorizes as different "modes".
-Basically, a scheduling mode defines certain actions for scheduling crypto ops to its slaves.
+Basically, a scheduling mode defines certain actions for scheduling crypto ops to its workers.

-The librte_pmd_crypto_scheduler library exports a C API which provides an API for attaching/detaching slaves, set/get scheduling modes, and enable/disable crypto ops reordering.
+The librte_crypto_scheduler library exports a C API which provides an API for attaching/detaching workers, set/get scheduling modes, and enable/disable crypto ops reordering.

 Limitations